MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 To troubleshoot errors by reattaching, make sure to reattach with the same configuration as the detached compute, such as compute name and namespace, to avoid other errors.
 If it still isn't working, ask an administrator who can access the cluster to use `kubectl get po -n azureml` to check whether the relay server pods are running.

-## Common model consumption errors
+## Common model consumption issues

 Common model consumption errors resulting from the endpoint `invoke` operation status include [bandwidth limit issues](#bandwidth-limit-issues), [HTTP status codes](#http-status-codes), and [blocked by CORS policy](#blocked-by-cors-policy).